 Towards a vision for salmon habitat in the Lower Fraser River

 Since 2016, we have engaged over 70 organizations and individuals active in efforts to protect salmon habitat.
 Our engagement with these groups reveals a desire for a broad vision that captures the importance of the Lower Fraser River and estuary for its local and global significance.
-In 2018, we will publish our findings from workshops, such as those hosted by Kwantlen, Sto’lo and Tsawassen First Nations, that outline broad aspirations for addressing the loss and degradation of salmon habitat in the Lower Fraser River.
+We published our findings from workshops, such as those hosted by Kwantlen, Sto’lo and Tsawassen First Nations, that outline broad aspirations for addressing the loss and degradation of salmon habitat in the Lower Fraser River.

 Prioritizing habitat restoration in the Lower Fraser River

 Building on the Fraser River estuary threat assessment and the mapping work, we partnered with the University of British Columbia to establish a scientific basis for habitat restoration initiatives in the Lower Fraser River and estuary.
 We will use spatial analysis tools to provide an objective, science-based review of salmon habitat restoration priorities.
 In parallel, we will continue to engage a broader coalition of groups and galvanize support for increased investments in habitat restoration.